Miro Tenho

 Miro Tenho (born 2 April 1995) is a Finnish professional footballer who plays as a centre-back for Allsvenskan team Djurgården and the Finland national team.

 Club career

 Born in Kaarina, Tenho played in various youth teams in Kaarina and Turku area, before starting his senior career with Åbo IFK in 2013, playing in the third-tier league Kakkonen.

 TPS and Inter Turku

 Next season he joined Turun Palloseura (TPS) first team for the 2014 Veikkausliiga season.

-In the end of the 2018 season, TPS were once again relegated back to Ykkönen, and Tenho joined the local rival Veikkausliiga club Inter Turku on 3 January 2019, after having represented TPS for five seasons.
+At the end of the 2018 season, TPS were once again relegated back to Ykkönen, and Tenho joined the local rival Veikkausliiga club Inter Turku on 3 January 2019, after having represented TPS for five seasons.
 Tenho played 31 games and scored twice for Inter Turku in all competitions combined, before leaving at the end of the year.

 HJK Helsinki

 HJK Helsinki confirmed on 4 November 2019, that Tenho would join the club for the 2020 season, signing a deal until the end of 2021.
 He extended his contract with HJK on 28 June 2021, signing a deal until the end of the 2023 season.
 Since the beginning of 2022, Tenho was the captain of the HJK team.
 Tenho represented HJK in the group stages of UEFA Europa Conference League and UEFA Europa League in three consecutive seasons between 2021 and 2023.
 During his time with the club, Tenho and HJK won four consecutive Finnish championship titles, one Finnish Cup and one Finnish League Cup.